r-dbi/odbc/README.md

 ### Release Process

 Release nanodbc with the `scripts/release.sh` script.
 All this script does is push out the `master` branch to the `release` branch, indicating that a new "stable" version of nanodbc exists.
-To do so manually, execute `git push -f origin master:release`. **Only do this for releases that have been deemed "stable" based on suitable criteria.**
+To do so manually, execute `git push -f origin master:release`. **Caution: Do this for releases deemed "stable" based on suitable criteria.**

 ## Source Level Documentation